agraubert/agutil/README.md

   the decorated function can be called whenever needed with whatever arguments.
-  The decorated function will return a callable object that, when called, waits for the result from the associated call to _func_ to return, then returns that value (or the exception raised in _func_).
+  The decorated function will return a callable object that, when called, waits for the result from the associated call to _func_ to return, then returns that value (or raises the exception raised in _func_).
 You may optionally call parallelize2 with a _maximum_ argument (ie: `@parallelize2(17)` vs `@parallelize2`) to change the maximum number of concurrent executions of _func_ (default is 15).
   **Note:** `parallelize2` may encounter a substantially larger system overhead